 Open Xcode > click Create a new Xcode project > select App

 Choose the directory where you want to save your app and click Create.
-Your app has been created and your Xcode project is now open.
-Xcode automatically created some important project files for you such as AppDelegate.swift and SceneDelegate.swift that we will use later.
+Your app has been created, and your Xcode project is now open.
+Xcode automatically created some important project files for you, such as AppDelegate.swift and SceneDelegate.swift.
+We will use these files later.

-To find this directory easily, select your project in Xcode and copy the Full Path and paste it into Terminal.
+To find this directory easily, select your project in Xcode, copy the Full Path and paste it into Terminal.

 You should see the following files in this directory.